How To Handle A Narcissist.

 The grey rock method is often used when you have children with a toxic or narcissistic person.

 You need to take back control of your mind, your thoughts and your feelings, leaving what you can not.
-Creating a positive mind for yourself, tell yourself good positive things, creating a happy home for you and your children.
+Create a positive mind for yourself, tell yourself good positive things, creating a happy home for you and your children.

 Ignore what happens when your children are with the ex, let the ex parent their own way.
-Just make sure you stick to your own boundaries and rules and parenting with your technique when the children are with you.
+Just make sure you stick to your own boundaries and rules and parent with your technique when the children are with you.
 Positively talk to your children, so they gain a positive mindset too.

 You can not control how your ex treats your children.
 You can only control how you treat the children and how you talk to them and how you explain things to them.

 One happy parent will see the children happy.